-We now focus on cosmic rays with almost unimaginable energies: 1019 eV and beyond.
-The very highest energy cosmic rays have energies in excess of 50 Joules(!), which is comparable to a tennis ball hit at 150 km hr-1!
-As of a few years ago, many people would have argued that the particulars of the UHECR spectrum give tantalizing hints that these may be caused by a completely new mechanism, and may hint at physics beyond the Standard Model.
-Recent developments suggest otherwise, but if it were true it would be an extremely big deal.
+We now focus on cosmic rays with almost unimaginable energies: 10^{19} eV and beyond.
+The very highest energy cosmic rays have energies in excess of 50 Joules(!), which is comparable to a tennis ball hit at 150 km hr^{-1} !
+The particulars of the UHECR spectrum gives tantalizing hints that these may be caused by a completely new mechanism, and may hint at physics beyond the Standard Model.
+This, of course, would be an extremely big deal.
 The Standard Model of particle physics has been amazingly successful in describing the interactions between known particles.
 However, it is aesthetically not satisfying that there are so many "fundamental" particles, or that there are so many free parameters in the model (the masses of the fundamental particles, for example).
 Thus, much of the theoretical particle physics community is working on understanding a grander theory of everything, which may put back the simplicity expected to be there!
 Such a model is also expected to predict other, as yet unobserved particles.
 These developments are, however, difficult to observe in the laboratory because most of the predictions suggest they could only be observed at energies too high to see in a lab.
 Therefore, the field of particle astrophysics may be our only hope to see observational confirmation of these predictions.
 This would include the nature of dark matter as well as what makes UHECRs.

 Of course, a more prosaic explanation for UHECRs is also possible, so before striding off into the land of tachyons and violation of Lorentz invariance it's a good idea to think about how these particles propagate and what is known about them observationally.
-It is also useful to remember that the amazingly low fluxes of UHECRs (one event per sq. km per century above 1020 eV!) make statistics poor, so we could be fooled that way as well.
-That was the argument for developing the Pierre Auger Array, which will be able to get decent statistics even at such high energies.
+It is also useful to remember that the amazingly low fluxes of UHECRs (one event per sq. km per century above 10^{20} eV!) make statistics poor, so we could be fooled that way as well.